-CHARGING AND REMEDIATION
+CHARGING AND REMISSIONS POLICY

 As legislated by the Education Reform Act 1988, as amended, the School Governing Board is required to determine and publish a Charging and Remissions Policy.
 The School Governing Board anticipates that it may be necessary from time to time to amend the policy but, if so, parents will be notified accordingly.